zy0114-sudo/SAGEGly/README.md

 ## 5 Glycan-Binding Data Training

-`Training the glycan-binding prediction model.`
+`You can training the glycan-binding prediction model with the npz files.`

 Run the following command: